Collecting data collaboratively - for the good of our biodiversity

 73 reported sites of Woolly nightshade

-34 reported pest plants were controlled in some way (great work!)
+166 pest plants sites were controlled in some way

 Why do we need to Recognise & Report Pest Plants?

-Once reported, Council, volunteers, residents and property owners can remove pest plants, stopping them from spreading across your property, neighbourhood and local reserves - be a good neighbour
+- Once reported, different people and groups such as volunteers, residents and property owners can find and remove pest plants, stopping them from spreading across your property, neighbourhood and local reserves - part of being a good neighbour.

-After removal, we can replant with natives that offer many benefits in terms of beautification and provide food and habitat for birds, insects, geckos and skinks.
+- After removal, replanting with natives offers many benefits in terms of beautification and provides food and habitat for native birds, insects, geckos and skinks.

 - If we update the record once the pest plant has been removed, we can track progress from year to year.

 5) Monitoring the urban forest canopy through photopoints

 In 2019 we incorporated a new topic into our Citizen Science campaign - photopoints.
 These are simple photos taken at the exact same place, facing the exact direction each time the photograph is taken.
 Overtime it very clearly shows the change in vegetation, a useful tool when we monitor how the native bush canopy, bush edge, weed control site or planting is changing.

 A big thank you to the few of you who took part, we hope to encourage more in 2020.
 PFK will no longer be using an iNaturalist Project as a repository for your Photopoints, so please for now send them direct each year to with a clear description.
 More about creating photopoints can be found here.

 Eastern Rosella, Starling, Spotted dove, Myna, House sparrow, Blackbird (male and female), Kōtare - Sacred kingfisher, Spur-winged plover, Tauhou - silver-eye, Southern black-backed gull, Red-billed gull, tūī, riroriro - grey warbler, pīwakawaka - fantail, Black-billed gull